ArchipelaGOAL/Archipelago/worlds/jakanddaxter/docs/setup_en.md

   - `C:\Users\<YourName>\AppData\Roaming\OpenGOAL-Mods\archipelagoal\iso_data` should have *all* the same files as
   - `C:\Users\<YourName>\AppData\Roaming\OpenGOAL-Mods\_iso_data`, if it doesn't, copy those files over manually.
   - And then `Recompile` if you needed to copy the files over.
+- **DO NOT LAUNCH THE GAME FROM THE MOD LAUNCHER.** It will run in retail mode, which is incompatible with Archipelago.
+We need it to run in debug mode (see below).

 ***Archipelago Launcher***